cory2067/delet.chat/README.md

 # delet.chat

-pop up box to enter initials when you join the chat room

 Box: how long to have messages last for (idk, maybe we should just control this for everyone)

 Deleting chats: